The Chinese Cybersecurity Law

-- Internet service and network equipment providers must adhere to specific requirements set forth by the Chinese government, as well as gain certification from an authorized agent prior selling any products or rendering and services to the general public.
+- Internet service and network equipment providers must adhere to specific requirements set forth by the Chinese government, as well as gain certification from an authorized agent prior to selling any products or rendering any services to the general public.

 Network operators are required to develop and maintain a cybersecurity incident response plan that promptly and effectively addresses various cybersecurity risks including network attacks or intrusion, potential virus infection, or system vulnerability.